 Policies Governing IRB Review

-- The process for reviewing IRB proposals is explained on the “Submitting a Proposal” page.
+- The process for reviewing IRB proposals is explained on the “Submission Process” page.
 For additional detail on review procedures, meetings, notifications, audits, and reporting research violations, please email the chair at IRB@samford.edu.

-- IRB decisions will be reported in writing to the investigator and to the University.
+- IRB decisions will be reported in writing to the investigator, others parties listed on the application, and to the University.
 Electronic records of all proposals submitted, correspondence with investigators, and IRB decisions will be archived.
 All records shall be retained for at least three years.

 - IRB approval must be renewed annually, and renewal may be required more frequently than once a year if the project involves participant risk.